Minister defends Whanau Ora funding change

 The Labour Party says if elected to Government it would pull control of Whanau Ora funding back to the Ministry of Maori Development (Te Puni Kokiri).

 Labour's social development spokesperson, Jacinda Ardern, says the party supports the principle of Whanau Ora, but taking the commissioning away from the Government is not the way to go.

 "The principle of Whanau Ora is very difficult to argue with - why wouldn't we want to co-ordinate government agencies ... but to make sure we're doing that surely that means Government has to keep a seat at the table.
 I'm concerned that this announcement looks like it's cutting them out."

 Green Party co-leader Metiria Turei says Whanau Ora needs more time to bed in before responsibility for allocating contracts is transferred.

 "I think it needs to be running effectively, it needs to be well monitored, it needs to have widespread support amongst Maori before changing the model to something different.

 "What this is more likely to have happen is that there'll be greater gaps ... between how services are delivered, who's getting access to them, the criteria, how that's being evaluated, how it's being monitored."

 New Zealand First leader Winston Peters says putting control of Whanau Ora's funding into the hands of private commissioning agencies, means it is not subject to the Official Information Act.

 Mr Peters says he has never supported Whanau Ora, and now it appears it will not be open to public scrutiny.

-Next story in Political: Govt wants cameras to catch red light runners
+Next story in Politics: Govt wants cameras to catch red light runners

 Copyright © 2013, Radio New Zealand